Jennifer Riria

-Jennifer Riria, is a Kenyan businesswoman, corporate executive, banker, and academic who serves as the group chief executive officer of Kenya Women Holding Group, a microfinance, banking and insurance group serving nearly one million mostly rural Kenyan women.
+Jennifer Riria, is a Kenyan businesswoman, corporate executive, banker, and academic who is the group chief executive officer of Kenya Women Holding Group, a microfinance, banking and insurance group serving nearly one million mostly rural Kenyan women.

 Background and education

 Riria was born in Kenya.
 She was the fourth-born in a family with 10 children.
 She attended a primary school every day, about 4 km, from home, traveling barefoot.

 She was admitted to Precious Blood High School, an all-girls boarding school administered by the religious order of the Sisters of the Precious Blood, located in Nairobi, Kenya's capital and largest city.
 At the end of high school, Riria became pregnant.

 After giving birth, she went on to study at the University of Dar es Salaam on a scholarship.
-She graduated with a Bachelor of Arts degree in Education.
+She graduated with a Bachelor of Arts degree in education.
 She then earned a Master of Arts degree in Education Administration from the University of Leeds in the United Kingdom.
 Later, Riria obtained a Doctor of Philosophy in Women's Education and Development, from Kenyatta University.